songweizhi/BioSAK/BioSAK_tutorial/Demo_functional_annotation/README.md

     | COG0801 | 1 | 7,8-dihydro-6-hydroxymethylpterin pyrophosphokinase |
     | COG1309 | 1 | DNA-binding protein, AcrR family, includes nucleoid occlusion protein SlmA |

-1. A data matrix, if you annotated multiple sequence files together.
+1. A data matrix of the number/percentage of genes annotated to each COG ID/category for each of your query file, if you annotated multiple sequence files together.

     | | COG0514 | COG0801 | COG1309 | ... |
     |:---:|:---:|:---:|:---:|:---:|